-Recovery from sexual addiction can feel impossible.
-For many, it is one of the hardest addictions to overcome.
+Overcoming sexual addiction can feel impossible.
+For many, it is one of the hardest addictions to break.
 Several factors complicate sexual compulsivity.
 These include the age of first exposure to sex and pornography, the extremity and frequency of acting out behaviors, the presence of early abuse or trauma, and any underlying disorders.

 Sexual addicts in recovery have a disadvantage because our drug is always available.
 Can you imagine the challenge of abstinence if a chronic smoker had cigarettes attached to their body?
 Sexual addicts can find sensual images almost anywhere.
 Whenever we want to, we can get a good high in our own minds.
 We are our own pharmacy.[i]

 Dr. Patrick Carnes differentiates sexual addiction from other addictions, noting how sexuality plays on all five of the senses.[ii]
 An alcoholic doesn’t care how beautiful their beer is.
 The sexual addict is attentively tuned into the visual attractiveness of their lust-drug and the other senses play their part in this sexual symphony.
 Of course this also means that all five senses can become compelling triggers, increasing the unwelcome allure for those trying to resist temptation.

 Also, sexual addiction plays on powerful neurochemicals.
 Used repeatedly throughout time, it can be difficult to pause this pattern.
 At the first sign of sobriety, some go through severe withdrawal.
 In this excruciating state, it is really hard not to run back to familiar highs.